-We will be staying off the strip at the Tahiti Village Resort and Spa– this family-friendly resort has a lazy river, lots of kids’ activities, and no casino.
+We stayed off the strip at the Tahiti Village Resort and Spa– this family-friendly resort has a lazy river, lots of kids’ activities, and no casino.
 All of the rooms are suites with a kitchenette.
 They also run shuttles into The Strip to make getting around easy.

 Seven Magic Mountains

 Stop on your way out of Las Vegas at this art installation of stacked, painted rocks, some up to 35 feet tall!
 Approx. 10 miles south of Las Vegas on Rt 15.
-This was originally a temporary art installation, but it has been extended through the end of 2021.
+This was originally a temporary art installation, but it has been extended indefinitely.

 Los Angeles, CA- 7 nights

-We are visiting Los Angeles primarily to see family (hello new cousins!) and friends but we’ll also be exploring the city.
+We visited Los Angeles primarily to see family (hello new cousins!) and friends but also to explore the city.
 Make sure to spot the famous Hollywood sign, and explore the Santa Monica Pier and Venice Beach.

 Ojai, CA- 2 nights

-You can take a tour with Solvang Trolley– see the highlights of the town while being pulled by Belgian draft horses, and listening to your guide dressed in traditional Danish garb.
+You can take a tour with Solvang Trolley– see the highlights of the town while being pulled by Belgian draft horses, and listen to your guide dressed in traditional Danish garb.

 San Simeon, CA – 1 night